An Irish Evening

-An Irish Evening: Live at the Grand Opera House, Belfast is an album by the Chieftains.
+An Irish Evening: Live at the Grand Opera House, Belfast is an album by the traditional Irish folk band the Chieftains.
 The album consists of a live recording of a concert (over two nights) in Belfast, Northern Ireland.
-The band invited on stage Roger Daltrey, lead singer of the British band the Who, and American folk singer Nanci Griffith to join them for several songs.
+The band invited on stage Roger Daltrey, lead vocalist of the English band the Who, and American folk singer Nanci Griffith to join them for several songs.